Fr0sT-Brutal/awesome-pascal/README.md

 // *Easy integration of async processes in your app*

 * [ScaleMM](https://code.google.com/p/scalemm) - Fast scaling memory manager for Delphi

+* [Delphi Detours Library](http://code.google.com/p/delphi-detours-library) is a library allowing you to hook delphi and windows API functions .It provides an easy way to insert and remove hook.

 ## Other non-visual